ArmineKhanan/Kickstarter_Analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Louise wants to start a crowdfunding campaign to help fund her play, 'Fever', with the an estimated budget of over $10,000.
+Louise wants to start a crowdfunding campaign for her play, 'Fever'.
+The estimated budget of this theatrical project is over $10,000.
+In order to help Louise to make data informed decisions we are going to explore Kickstarter data.
+The sourse contains information on different fundraising compaigns initiated from 2009 to 2017 for divrse projects, including ones falling into the same category as ours, 'theatry'.
+One can also find the blurb text, the set target and the actual pledge for each compaign in the dataset.

 ### Purpose
-The purpose of the analysis is to help Louise plan her campaign and set it up for success.
-Particularly we will give data informed recommendations to Luise on:
+We aim at deriving meaningful information from Kickstarter data to help Louise plan her campaign and set it up for success.
+Particularly we will give data informed recommendations to the on the following:
-What dates are the most favourable for the theatrical project launch What is the most realistic target range for successful outcome
+* What dates are the most favourable for the theatrical project to launch
+* What is the most realistic target range for successful outcome

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+The line chart below showcases the count of projects with different outcomes for each month of different years.
+It's aim is to reveal the seasonality pattern of project success, and March seems to stand out among other months.
+It's also worth mentioning that summer is active in terms of number of successful projects as well as aposed to the end of the year.
-![This is an image](https://github.com/ArmineKhanan/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)
+![This is an image](https://github.com/ArmineKhanan/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png) *'live' campaigns are excluded

 ### Analysis of Outcomes Based on Goals
+The folowing visual illustrates the success of campaigns factored by the set goal.
+The humbler is the goal the more successful is the project.
+Yet, that should be noticed that success chances of "$10,000 to $14,999" range is almost the same as for "$15,000 to "19,999" range.
 ![This is an image](https://github.com/ArmineKhanan/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered